Compact Multi-Object Placement Using Adjacency-Aware Reinforcement Learning: Experimental Evaluation

+We perform an ablation of OUR approach by removing the guiding reference lines (\textbf{OUR-ABL}).
+Without these lines, the agent lacks information about the assembly's boundaries.
+In the ablation, we remove the reference lines from the observation space and the reward function to understand their effect on the placement performance.

-To the best of our knowledge, there is no other work that focuses explicitly on the constrained placement of objects, as explained in \secref{sec:main}.
-Therefore, we compare our RL approach (OUR), to a variation of our approach without reference lines (NO-L), and to two baselines (BL1 and BL2), which are explained below.
-To receive comparable results among all approaches, we assign a randomly generated grasp yaw angle \(\theta_{\text{g}} \in [-\SI{90}{\degree},+\SI{90}{\degree}]\) to each object.
-During all experiments, \(\theta_{\text{g}}\) is used to grasp the respective object.
-For action execution of each baseline, we use an inverse kinematics pipeline to generate collision-free motions to the placement targets computed by the baselines.
+To the best of our knowledge, there is no other work that focuses explicitly on the constrained placement of objects, as explained in \secref{sec:related} and \secref{sec:main}.
+Therefore, we compare OUR approach, to two baselines (BL1 and BL2), which are not RL-based, and explained below.